- Kathy Dodworth

 - Dodworth, Kathy (2013) 'Interpreting the legitimacy of aid', 5th European Conference on African Studies (ECAS 5), Lisbon

 I bring considerable teaching/facilitation experience from my previous NGO life.
-Nominated for EUSA teaching award 2014-15, have taught on the following courses:
+Nominated for EUSA teaching award 2014-15.
+Taught on the following:

-- Africa in International Politics (Masters) 2015, Guest Lecturer
+- Africa in International Politics (PG) 2015, Guest Lecturer

 - Africa in World Politics (Honours) 2015, Tutor & Guest Lecturer